-Our founder, Bansi Lakhani, was only 42 years old when he suffered a massive heart attack in 1997.
+In 1997, our founder, Bansi Lakhani, was only 42 years old when he suffered a massive heart attack.
 Recovering from open-heart surgery, he was struck by two things: The critical role of his nurses, who he calls his healing angels (“They cared for me like I was family”), and stiff, scratchy, ill-fitting, boxy uniforms!
+Bansi thought,

 The idea for Healing Hands was born but placed on the back burner as Bansi worked to regain his health and resume his role as CEO of Krazy Kat Sportswear.
 It wasn’t until 2008 that his promise came flooding back.

-Healing Hands is a family owned enterprise, operated by Bansi and his son, Sid Lakhani.
+Healing Hands is a mission-based medical uniform enterprise, operated by Bansi and his son, Sid Lakhani.

 Many of Healing Hands’ uniforms have a personal, unique message printed inside, encouraging the professionals who wear Healing Hands scrubs, showing appreciation for the work they do.